On topological graphs with at most four crossings per edge: Proof of Theorem

+If $f$ contributes charge to $t_4$ in Step~5, then $t_4$ must share $e_4$ with $f$, since $(A_0,B_0)$ has already four crossings points ($v_4$, $v_0$, $w_1$ and $p$).
+Therefore, it follows from Proposition~\ref{prop:1/6} that $f_3$ contributes at least $1/6$ units of charge to $f$ in such a case.
+Thus, if $ch_6(f)<0$, then $f$ must contribute charge to $t_0$ in Step~5.

+Assume that it does, consider the face $f_0$ and observe that it is incident to $A_2$ and that its size is at least four.
+Therefore, if the wedge of $t_0$ contains no $0$-quadrilaterals, then $A_1 \in V(f_0)$ and $f_0$ contributes at least $1/3$ units of charge to $f$ in Step~6 by Proposition~\ref{prop:step6}.
+Assume therefore the wedge of $t_0$ contains exactly one $0$-quadrilateral and $v_0y_0$ is an edge of $f_0$ (see Figure~\ref{fig:1-in-1-2-in-3_100}).
+Note that $f_0$ contributes at most $1/6$ units of charge through this edge, since the recipient of such a charge must be the $1$-triangle $f_4$ that has a neighbor that is incident to two original vertices.
+Since $f_0$ contributes at most $1/6$ units of charge through its edges that are incident to $A_2$ and $A_2,y_0 \notin \mathcal{P}'(f_0)$ it follows that if $|f_0| \geq 5$ then $f_0$ contributes at least $\frac{|f_0|+1-4-1/3-3/6-(|f_0|-3)/3}{|f_0|-2} \geq 1/6$ units of charge to $f$ in Step~6.

+If $f_0$ is a $1$-quadrilateral, then observe that it does not contribute charge through $y_0A_2$ since its immediate neighbor at this edge is incident to $A_1$ and $A_2$. $f_0$ does not contribute charge through $A_2w_1$ as well, since the recipient of such a charge must be a $1$-triangle whose vertices are $A_2$, $w_1$ and $p$.
+However, since $ch_3(f_0)=1/3$ and the other neighbor of this triangle is incident to both $A_2$ and $B_0$, it follows from Step~4 that $f_0$ does not contribute charge in this step.
+Furthermore, $f_0$ does not contribute charge through $v_0y_0$ (to the $1$-triangle $f_4$), for otherwise both neighbors of $t_0$ would be incident to two original vertices and hence $t_0$ would not receive charge from $f$ in Step~5 (see Figure~\ref{fig:1-in-1-2-in-3_100}).
+Thus, $ch_5(f_0) \geq 1/3$ and $f_0$ contributes at least $1/6$ units of charge to $f$ also when $f_0$ is a $1$-quadrilateral.

 \underline{Subcase 2.2:} $f$ sends $1/3$ units of charge through $e_2$ and $e_4$ in Step~3.
 Suppose that $e_1$ is not an edge of $t_1$ and refer to Figure~\ref{fig:1-in-1-2-in-3d}.
 Since $(A_0,B_0)$ has four crossings, it follows that $e_4$ is an edge of $t_4$.
 The edge $(A_2,B_2)$ also has four crossings, which implies that $v_2B_2$ is an edge in $M(G)$.
 Therefore, the face that shares $e_3$ with $f$ is of size at least four and is incident to $B_2$.
 Thus, $f$ does not contribute charge through $e_3$, and hence must contribute $1/6$ units of charge through $e_0$.
-This implies that $A_1$ and $B_4$ coincide, which in turn implies that $e_0$ is not an edge of $t_0$ and therefore the wedge of $t_2$ contains exactly one $0$-quadrilateral.
-Considering the face $f_2$, it is not hard to see that it contributes at least $1/6$ units of charge to $f$ and thus $ch_6(f) \geq 0$.
+This implies that $A_1$ and $B_4$ coincide, which in turn implies that $e_0$ is not an edge of $t_0$ and therefore the wedge of $t_2$ contains exactly one $0$-quadrilateral (it cannot contain no $0$-quadrilaterals by Proposition~\ref{prop:e_1-e_2}).
+Consider the face $f_2$ and observe that it does not contribute charge through $B_2v_2$ and $v_2y_2$, and that it contributes at most $1/6$ units of charge through its other edge that is incident to $B_2$ and through $y_2y'_2$.
+Note also that $f_2$ is not a vertex-neighbor of a $0$-pentagon at $B_2$, $y_2$, and $y'_2$.
+It follows that in Step~6 it contributes at least $\frac{|f_2|+1-4-1/3-2/6-(|f_2|-4)/3}{|f_2|-3} \geq 1/6$ units of charge to $f$ and thus $ch_6(f) \geq 0$.